patricksavalle/devops-project-template/content/unit-test-methodology.md

 ## Best Practices

 - [ ] Use Design-by-Contract to complement testing

-- [ ] Write high level (integration) tests for feature as a black box before implementing the feature's functionality
+- [ ] Write high level (integration) tests for a feature as a black box before implementing the feature's functionality

-- [ ] Write (unit) tests for the internal parts **after** the implementation passes the high-level tests and initial modularity is satisfactory
+- [ ] Write lower level (unit) tests for the internal parts **after** the implementation passes the high-level tests and modularity / design is satisfactory

-- [ ] Be flexible with this when needed
-- [ ] Test functionality so you can optimize implementation without breaking tests
+- [ ] Always only test functionality so you can optimize implementation without breaking tests

 - [ ] Automate as many tests as you can

 - [ ] Remove tests that are not 100% reliable and representative
-- [ ] Leave it up to the planning and optimisation methods to add more features and tests, and to optimize existing ones

 See: https://techbeacon.com/app-dev-testing/6-best-practices-integration-testing-continuous-integration